Reflection calculus and conservativity spectra: The variable-free fragment of

+The given proof, though short, is non-constructive.
 Now we will show that the thin normal form can be effectively computed.
 First, we consider a particular case when the given weak normal form is $\nab_0 A \land \nab_1 B$.
 Then we will reduce the general case to this one.

-Let $A\in \Wo_0, B\in \Wo_1, B\neq \top$ and $A\circeq A_0\Diamond_0 A_1\Diamond_0\dots \Diamond_0 A_n$ with $A_i\in \Wo_1$.
+Let $A\in \Wo_0, B\in \Wo_1, B\not\circeq\top$ and $A\circeq A_0\Diamond_0 A_1\Diamond_0\dots \Diamond_0 A_n$ with $A_i\in \Wo_1$.
 If $B\vdash\nab_0 A$ then $\nab_0 A \land \nab_1 B=\nab_0 \top\land \nab_1 B$ which is its thin normal form.
 So we assume $B\nvdash \nab_0 A$.
 We define where $i$ is the least such that $B\leq_1 A_i$.
 Such an $i$ exists, for otherwise $B\vdash \Diamond_0A\vdash \nab_0 A$.
 Clearly, $B| A$ can be found effectively from $A$ and $B$ by deleting the appropriate initial segment of $A$.
 Also notice that $B\land A =_\Rc B\land (B| A)$.
 We consider three cases.

 \textsc{Case 1:} $A_0>_1 B$.
 We claim that $\nab_0 A \land \nab_1 B$ is in a thin normal form.

 Assume $A'<_0 A$, then $A\vdash \Diamond_1 B\land \Diamond_0 A'=\Diamond_1 (B\land \Diamond_0 A')\vdash \Diamond_1(\nab_0 A' \land \nab_1 B)$.
 Hence, if $\nab_0 A'\land \nab_1 B\vdash \nab_0 A$, then $A\vdash \Diamond_1(\nab_0 A \land \nab_1 B)\vdash \Diamond_1 A$ contradicting Corollary \ref{irrefl} .